bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 <p align='center'>Figure 5: Topic clusters during and after pandemic.</p>

-- During and after the pandemic, focus is primarily on AMR as a general topic, and potentially regarding hospital-acquired infections, and nursing homes and elderly care.

-    - A deep dive into these documents is presented in figures 6 and 7.
+ A deep dive into documents published during and after the pandemic is presented in figures 6 and 7.

-    - In the thematic map (figure 7), the main disease/condition areas remain.
-I.E. UTI, pneumonia and upper respiratory tract infections, nursing homes/elderly care, and MRSA/bacterial strains and resistance.
+- The main disease and condition areas remain consistently important.
+Our thematic map (figure 7) confirms sustained focus on Urinary Tract Infections (UTI), pneumonia, upper respiratory tract infections, challenges in nursing homes/elderly care, and the persistent threat of MRSA/bacterial strains and their resistance.

-    - In addition, emerging (or declining) areas suggest a focus on global public health goals, potentially as per WHO guidance.
-TODO: more info here
+- In addition to these core areas, emerging (or declining) areas suggest a broader focus on global public health goals, potentially aligning with guidance from the WHO.

-    - SARS-COV2 related vaccine research, is the second main topic during the period.

-    - What do you think is happening here?
+- Furthermore, potential niche areas seem to particularly concern patients requiring complex medical care.

+  - Parenteral Nutrition (PN) and Central Venous Catheters (CVCs) are methods for directly delivering nutrients and medication to patients, and that present a high risk for catheter-related bloodstream infections (CRBSI).
+Due to their invasive nature, patients relying on PN and CVCs are often on prolonged courses of antimicrobials to manage or prevent infections.
+This extended exposure significantly contributes to the development of antimicrobial resistance, making CRBSIs caused by resistant bacteria especially challenging to treat.
+AMR studies in this niche area are crucial for identifying strategies to prevent infections (e.g., through improved catheter care or antimicrobial-impregnated catheters) and for investigating novel antimicrobial approaches to combat resistant infections in these vulnerable patient populations.